Planning your safari

 What if I have special needs or requirements?

 If you have any special needs or requirements, please let us know when you book your safari.
 Whether its some equipment you need like binoculars or photography bean bags, wheelchair accessibility or allergy to specific foods, we can plan your itinerary accordingly.

-All game drives are conducted using a either 4-wheel drive extended Landcruiser which can accommodate up to six passengers.
+All game drives are conducted using either 4-wheel drive extended Landcruiser which can accommodate up to six passengers.
 Each traveler is guaranteed a window seat.
-Some of our vehicles have WIFI which is available on your safari but reception can be intermittent depending on the landscape.
+Some of our vehicles have WIFI which is available on your safari, but reception can be intermittent depending on the landscape.
 We have no mileage restrictions on game drives.
 For safety and communication, our vehicles are equipped with a long distance radio.

-Our safaris are tailored to suit your preferences and budget and offer a wide choice of accommodation categories from standard, deluxe to luxury hotels, lodges and tented camps.
-Each property will have its own unique character and all of them are clean, comfortable and includes bathroom facilities.
+Our safaris are tailored to suit your preferences and budget and offer a wide choice of accommodation categories from standard, deluxe to luxury hotels, lodges, and tented camps.
+Each property will have its own unique character, and all of them are clean, comfortable and includes bathroom facilities.

-Most meals on safari cater to western tastes and some lodges also offer a sampling of local Tanzanian food.
+Most meals on safari cater to western tastes, and some lodges also offer a sampling of local Tanzanian food.
 A vegetarian choice is typically available on every menu.
 We ask that you notify us of any special dietary requirements in advance of your safari.

-Most lodges and camps use generators for electricity and many do not operate their generators 24 hours a day; the power may be turned off during the day when most clients are out game driving and again late at night.
+Most lodges and camps use generators for electricity, and many do not operate their generators 24 hours a day; the power may be turned off during the day when most clients are out game driving and again late at night.
 Please inquire at check-in as policies vary with each lodge or camp.

-Electrical sockets in Tanzania are three-square pin, same as in the United Kingdom and the electrical voltage is 220V.
+Electrical sockets in Tanzania are a three-square pin, same as in the United Kingdom and the electrical voltage is 220V.

 Recommended safari clothing: